 nbd = 3;

 bd = [0.0 0.5 1.0];

-At present, secmfile is retricted to either horizontal (x0==x1) or vertical (y0==y1) profile sections.
-A profile on a tilted line must be processed manually, e.g. using the output of the writesec function.
+line must be processed manually, e.g. using the output of the

-The application mmi.c exemplifies the use of the interference visualization procedures.
+The application mmi.cpp exemplifies the use of the interference visualization procedures.
 All figures included in this section belong to that program.
 It simulates the guided wave propagation in a multimode interference (MMI) coupler, here a wide, multimode raised strip waveguide.
 Semivectorial analysis yields three symmetrical and two antisymmetrical TE modes: